MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpn-csp.md

 Optional node.
 A collection of configuration objects that define the inclusion resource lists for what can be secured over VPN.
 Allowed lists are applied only when Policies/SplitTunnel element is set to True.
 VPN exclusions are not supported..

 <a href="" id="securedresources-appallowedlist-appallowedlist"></a>**SecuredResources/AppAllowedList/AppAllowedList**
 Optional.
-Specifies one or more ProductIDs for the enterprise line of business applications built for Windows.
+Specifies one or more ProductIDs for the enterprise line-of-business applications built for Windows.
 When this element is defined, then all traffic sourced from specified apps will be secured over VPN (assuming protected networks defined allows access).
 They will not be able to connect directly bypassing the VPN connection.
-When the profile is auto-triggered, VPN is triggered automatically by these apps.
+When the profile is autotriggered, VPN is triggered automatically by these apps.

-Supported operations are Get, Add, Replace and Delete.
+Supported operations are Get, Add, Replace, and Delete.

 Value type is chr.

 Examples are {F05DC613-E223-40AD-ABA9-CCCE04277CD9} and ContosoApp.ContosoCorp\_jlsnulm3s397u.

 <a href="" id="securedresources-networkallowedlist-networkallowedlist"></a>**SecuredResources/NetworkAllowedList/NetworkAllowedList**
 Optional, but required when Policies/SplitTunnel is set to true for IKEv2 profile.
 Specifies one or more IP ranges that you want secured over VPN.
 Applications connecting to protected resources that match this list will be secured over VPN.
 Otherwise, they’ll continue to connect directly.
 The IP ranges are defined in the format 10.0.0.0/8.
-When the profile is auto-triggered, the VPN is triggered automatically by these protected networks.
+When the profile is autotriggered, the VPN is triggered automatically by these protected networks.

 Supported operations are Get, Add, Replace, and Delete.